MenuDocs/erela.js/guides/updating.md

 title: Updating
 displayHeaders: true
 sidebarDepth: 1
+meta:
+   - name: og:title
+     content: Guide for updating Erela.JS from older versions.
 ---

 ::: tip
-Anything not specified means it was not changed or was forgotten to be added here.
+Anything not specified means it was not changed or forgotten to be added here.
+Feel free to send a PR with the changed item.
 :::

 ## ErelaClient